 - Test to verify your IP has changed and DNS is not leaking details in the testing section below.

 Note: Edge extensions can sometimes feel like they’re injecting VPN-like behavior into the browser only.
 If you want true system-wide privacy, pair the browser extension with a full device VPN or use a VPN that provides a desktop app for Windows, macOS, Android, and iOS.
+How to use vpn on microsoft edge: a comprehensive guide to browser extensions, system VPNs, and performance tips 2026

 The top Edge-compatible browser VPN extensions for 2025